jschaf/olpc_capstone/system_req_spec/source/system_req_spec.markdown

 Maintainability
 ^^^^^^^^^^^^^^^

-* Code is documented using standard Python practices, including function doctypes and the use of Restructured Text.
+* Code is documented using standard Python practices, including function docstrings and the use of Restructured Text.
 * Code is written in standard Python style (PEP 8).

 Portability